Antiarchitect/kubeboot/README.md

 # TODO
 * Check if installed version of the component is lower than required.
 Version upgrade abiltiy.
 * Cleanup.
 Remove all installable components along with config files.
+* Abiltiy to choose between KVM and VB in linux environment.

 # Example of running Rails app with PostgreSQL support within local Kubernetes cluster on Minikube.